slamy-solutions/openbp/docs/modules/native/readme.md

 !> There is big difference between `system` and `native` modules.
 Services of `native` module arent external solutions (entire code is inside this repository).

-To summarize, what attributes service must have to be in the `native` module:
+To summarize, those attributes service must have to be in the `native` module:
 - **Abstract**.
 Doesnt depend on the final solution.
 Applyable to everything.
 - **Internal**.
 Entire code is located in this repository.
 - **Dependency-less**.
 The only dependency is `system` module.